 The James L. Winkle College of Pharmacy, located at the University of Cincinnati, is one of the oldest Colleges of Pharmacy in the United States.
 The College is located on the Academic Health Center Campus, along with the Colleges of Medicine, Nursing, and Allied Health.

 The nationally recognized Pharm.D. program at the University of Cincinnati (UC) engages students in a rigorous curriculum that includes didactic coursework and experiential learning that begins in the first professional year.
 Small class sizes allow students to learn from our expert faculty who have received education and training in the pharmaceutical sciences and pharmacy practice.
 Pharmaceutical Science faculty have successful research endeavors in such areas as drug metabolism, cancer, molecular pharmaceutics and neuropharmacology.
 Pharmacy Practice and Administrative Science faculty have active practices in the specialty areas of cardiology, family medicine, geriatrics, oncology and psychiatry and research interests in health and medication outcomes.
-The strong academic foundation our students receive is proven by the fact that our students consistently score in the top 20% on the NAPLEX examination and successfully pass the NAPLEX and MPJE licensing exams to become a licensed pharmacist.
+The strong academic foundation our students receive is proven by the fact that our students consistently score higher thant the state and national average on the NAPLEX examination and successfully pass the NAPLEX and MPJE licensing exams to become a licensed pharmacist.

 The Pharm.D. program at the University of Cincinnati consists of a minimum of two years of a pre-pharmacy curriculum and four years of Pharm.D. curriculum.
 Pre-pharmacy coursework can be completed at the University of Cincinnati, or at any accredited college or university.
 The Pharm.D. program at UC is fully accredited by The Accreditation Council for Pharmacy Education.
 As a component of accreditation the James L. Winkle College of Pharmacy received commendation in the areas of experiential learning, student affairs and admissions, and, curriculum.

 Outside of the classroom, our students are committed to their communities and the profession through the College of Pharmacy’s ten student organizations.
 Students volunteer their time and expertise to many community service organizations providing interdisciplinary outreach services to the underserved in the Greater Cincinnati area.